Museums & Galleries

 - Cherrywood Coffeehouse – Grab a cup of joe and let kids jam to a band performing just for them at FREE Sunday morning shows.
 See the event calendar here.
 You may want to call ahead as some shows are scheduled for outside and may be canceled in poor weather.

-- Brilliant Sky Toys and Books – Join Mr. Will at this Westlake toy store, Tuesdays at 11:30 a.m.
+- Brilliant Sky Toys and Books – Join Mr. Will once a week at this Westlake toy store.
 He will sing songs to get kids up and dancing.
 Check the Facebook page for updates.

 - Austin Fire Department Tours – This would be a great group activity for neighborhood kids to learn about Austin’s finest!
 Normal hours for station visits are 9-11 a.m., and you must contact them a week in advance.
 Click here for more info.
 You may also enjoy Fun Ideas For Austin Kids Who Love Fire Trucks.